dherault/Maple/README.md

 Maple
 =====

-I use this math-solving software to create apps
+I used this math-solving software to create apps

-Get it here or ask the Internet for a free version : http://www.maplesoft.com/
+Get it here http://www.maplesoft.com/ or ask the Internet for a free version